Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Face2PPG pipelines

 \subsection{Improved pipeline}

-To mitigate its shortcomings, we modified the \textit{Baseline} pipeline to incorporate a few minor changes that increase reproducibility and enable fairer comparison of different methods.
+To mitigate its shortcomings, we modified the \textit{Baseline} pipeline to incorporate a few minor changes that increase reproducibility and enable a fairer comparison of different methods.
 We name this modified version as \textit{Improved} pipeline.
 We enumerate and describe these changes as follows:

-\textbf{Face detection}: The \textit{Baseline} pipeline includes two well-know face detectors: one based on convolutional neural networks known as MTCNN \cite{MTCNN2016} and a \textit{Dlib} implementation based on HOG \cite{HOGDetector2010}\cite{dlib09}.
+\textbf{Face detection}: The \textit{Baseline} pipeline includes two well-know face detectors: one based on convolutional neural networks known as MTCNN \cite{MTCNN2016} and a \textit{Dlib} implementation based on Histogram of Oriented Gradients (HOG) features \cite{dlib09}.
 We use instead a new deep learning-based face detection method based on a Single Shot Multibox Detection network (SSD) \cite{SSDFaceDetector2015}, implemented in \textit{OpenCV} library.
 This face detector outperforms the \textit{Baseline} pipeline detectors in terms of accuracy, size of the models, and computational speed \cite{SSDvsMTCNN2021}.

 \textbf{Face alignment}: The \textit{Baseline} pipeline includes two well-know face landmark detectors, the MTCNN detector \cite{MTCNN2016} that computes 5 landmark points in the face (eyes, nose and mouth corners) and the \textit{Dlib} implementation of the ERT method \cite{ERTFace2014}\cite{dlib09}.
 We use instead a deep learning approach named DAN (Deep Alignment Network) \cite{DANKowalskiNT17} which gives exceptional performance in terms of accuracy, even in challenging conditions \cite{AlvarezBordallo2021FaceAlignment} as shown in Figure \ref{fig:DAN_Face_Alignment}.
 For a faster, real-time face alignment, we have added a more accurate, faster, and smoother model for the ERT \textit{Dlib} face landmarks detector \cite{AlvarezBordallo2021FaceAlignment}.
-These models both infer 68 landmark points defined by the Multi-PIE landmark scheme \cite{Gross-multipie}.
+These models both infer 68 landmark points defined by the Multi-PIE landmark scheme.